 Q: How much does a fridge cost?

 Refrigerators can cost anywhere between $500 to more than $5,000.
 While you may be tempted to get a cheap refrigerator, I strongly discourage you to do so.
-It pays to get a good one from a reputable brand so that your fridge will last long (at least a decade).
+It pays to get a good one from a reputable brand so that your refrigerator will last long (at least a decade).
 The last thing you want is to have it break down with all your food going bad inside it.
-The inconveniences you face down the road to repair or replace your fridge is not worth saving tens more dollars upon purchase.
+The inconveniences you face down the road to repair or replace your refrigerator is not worth saving tens more dollars upon purchase.
 That being said, my goal here is for you to be able to buy a fridge that suits your needs and budget as well.
-I am not asking you to burn a hole in your wallet just on a fridge alone and not have money for anything else.
+I am not asking you to burn a hole in your wallet just on a refrigerator alone and not have money for anything else.

 Q: What are the things I need to consider when buying a fridge in Singapore?